-This capability currently utilizes publicly accessible GHG emissions activity data from multiple economic sectors, including energy production, manufacturing, transportation, agriculture, and land use, among others.
-The initiative involves the development of "bottom-up" emission data and uncertainty evaluation at spatial and temporal resolutions relevant to both improving air quality and mitigating GHG emissions including at city, state, and regional levels.
-In the future, GRA2PES will also combine atmospheric air pollutant and GHG observations from various atmospheric measurement platforms along with meteorological observations and models to evaluate and refine emission information and uncertainties.
+This capability currently utilizes publicly accessible emissions activity data from multiple economic sectors, including energy production, manufacturing, transportation, agriculture, and land use, among others.
+The initiative involves the development of "bottom-up" emission data and uncertainty evaluation at spatial and temporal resolutions relevant to both improving air quality prediction at city, state, and regional levels.
+In the future, GRA2PES will also assimilate environmental and meteorological observations from various atmospheric measurement platforms (ground, airborne, satellite) to evaluate and refine emission information and uncertainties.

-Currently, GRA2PES provides emissions for the year 2021 at 4 km x 4 km spatial resolution with year, month, day-of-week, and diurnal temporal information.
+GRA2PES provides emissions for each year at 4 km x 4 km spatial resolution with year, month, day-of-week, and diurnal temporal information.
 Specifically, GRA2PES utilizes datasets from the U.S. Energy Information Administration (EIA) and the U.S. Environmental Protection Agency (EPA), and leverages a few well evaluated inventories for specific sectors, including the Fuel-based Oil and Gas (FOG) inventory, the Fuel-based Inventory of Vehicle Emissions (FIVE), and the Volatile Chemical Products (VCP) inventory.
 Additional years will be added in the future.
-For a technical explanation of the data see the ReadMe file.
+For a technical explanation of the data see the ReadMe .

 Gorchov Negron, A.M., B.C.
 McDonald, S.A.
 McKeen, J. Peischl, R. Ahmadov, J.A. de Gouw, G.J.
 Frost, M.G.
 Hastings, I.B.
 Pollack, T.B.
 Ryerson, C. Thompson, C. Warneke, and M. Trainer, Development of a fuel-based oil and gas inventory of nitrogen oxides emissions, Environmental Science & Technology, doi:10.1021/acs.est.8b02245, 2018.